VincentEngel/VincentEngel.github.io/_posts/2024-03-25-ves-image-compare.md

 I started the project to create an app for an art teacher to easily compare images in different ways.
 After publishing the app, I received a lot of positive feedback.
 I also enjoyed learning about Android, so I decided to continue working on the app.

+In the beginning, the app only had two comparison modes.
+I decided to release the app early to get user feedback.
+To do this, I published my app on both F-Droid and the App Store.
+F-Droid is an open source app store for FOSS apps.
+I also provided the github repo link and my email address to receive feedback.
+With the feedback I received, I continued to develop the app to what it is now.

 **Comparison modes**:

 - **Side by Side**: Show the images side by side